 An independent consultant, Verona Thibault has provided management, marketing and business development services to communities and the not-for profit sector for over thirty years.

 As CEO of the Saskatchewan Economic Development Alliance(SEDA), Verona works to strengthen and maintain resilient and vibrant communities across the province.
+She currently has trained more participants in the Destination Creation Course in Canada than anyone else.

 Business and community are interdependent and ensuring the success of small business is a priority.